eugnsp/competitive_programming/README.md

 different algorithms and data structures &mdash; sometimes using those provided by the Standard library, sometimes using my own ones.

-Most solutions are C+11 due to UVa online-judge limitation.
-Some of them were modified after successful submission to use some C++14/17 features.
+Most solutions are in C+11 due to UVa online-judge limitation.
+Some of them after successful submission were modified to use C++14/17 features.

 ### UVa OJ problems